microsoft/ADBench/docs/Docker.md

 You may find more information here: https://docs.docker.com/engine/reference/run/

-## Add dependencies to docker
+## Adding dependencies to docker

-If you need additional dependencies to be added, you should add docker build steps before `COPY` stage, e.g.:
+If you need additional dependencies to be installed, you should add docker build steps before `COPY` stage, e.g.:
 ```
 # other build steps

 WORKDIR /utils/additional_tool
 RUN <some linux commands, separated with &&>

+WORKDIR /adb
+# Copy code to /adb (.dockerignore exclude some files)
 COPY . .
 ```
 `WORKDIR` is used to change directory during docker build.